JoeriHermans/deep-learning-scripts/README.md

-# TensorFlow Scripts
+# Deep Learning Scripts

-A collection of personal TensorFlow scripts, nothing more.
+A collection of personal Deep Learning scripts, nothing more.

 ## Research